SMT Soldering Process & Assembly Techniques

 SMT Soldering Process – SMD Soldering & SMT Assembly Techniques.

-SMD soldering or Surface Mount Technology assembly needs different SMT Equipments and greater experience and expertise.
-Surface Mount Circuit Boards have flat tin-lead or gold-plated copper pads without any hole.
+SMD soldering or Surface Mount Technology assembly needs different SMT Equipment and greater experience and expertise.
+SMT PCB has flat tin-lead or gold-plated copper pads without any hole.
 These traces are called “solder pads“.

 SMT Soldering Process